A beluga whale at the water's surface.

 Whether whales or dolphins, belugas are marine mammals that evolved from creatures that were once land-dwelling, with fore and hind limbs.
 Now, the fore limbs have become pectoral flippers, while the hind limbs have completely disappeared externally, with only vestigial pelvic bones left unconnected to the spine.

-The beluga whale is closely related to the narwhal.
-This is the only other species in their family, Monodontidae.
-Narwhals are also an Arctic-adapted species, known for their distinctive long tusk.
-This illustration is from the Museum archives.
+Beluga whales are closely related to narwhals, and both species are adapted to life in cold, Arctic waters.
+This illustration is from the Natural History Museum archives.
 Plate 47 from British Mammals Vol. 1 and 2 by Archibald Thorburn, 1920-21.

 Are beluga whales endangered?

-The latest assessment by the IUCN Red List of Threatened Species (in 2017) classified beluga whales as 'least concern', with an adult population of around 136,000 individuals.
+In 2017, the IUCN Red List of Threatened Species classified beluga whales as ‘least concern’, with an adult population of around 136,000 individuals.

 However, this obscures the status of the distinct populations living in different regions.
 For example, an isolated population in Cook Inlet, Alaska, reside in the area year-round.
 Surveys show that their abundance declined by nearly 50% between 1988 and 1994, and by about 1.3% per year during 1994-2014.